Ibuprofen

 What are the side effects of Ibuprofen?

-Like all medication, Ibuprofen can cause side effects, though not everyone experiences them.
+Like all medications, Ibuprofen can cause side effects, though not everyone experiences them.
 Being aware of the side effects associated with your medicine is an important part of your treatment.

 We encourage you to familiarise yourself with the information detailed in the patient information leaflet before beginning your treatment.